 Pitstops

-Pitstops take off area is very narrow, it moves out predictably on mid size swells but goes mutant and wide when the swell picks up.
-Best at mid tide or lower and 3ft, the wave throws a nice cover-up on the take-off, backs off into a bashable lip and then reforms over sand all the way to the beach.
+Best at mid-tide or lower and 3ft, the wave throws a nice cover-up on the take-off, backs off into a bashable lip, and then reforms over sand all the way to the beach.

 Promises

-Promises is not often ridden by anyone who is not at professional level.
-Nice for photos looking for wide open right hand barrels in but very close to dry reef so no room for error.
+Nice for photos looking for wide-open right-hand barrels in but very close to dry reef, so there is no room for error.

 Scarecrows